 Cate S. Anstöter

-Cate is a theoretical and computational chemist with a PhD in experimental physical chemistry (Durham University, 2019).
-She holds a Christina Miller Research Fellowship at the School of Chemistry, University of Edinburgh.
+Cate is (currently) a theoretical and computational chemist with a PhD in experimental physical chemistry (Durham University, 2019).
+She is a lecturer in physical chemistry at the University of Glasgow, having previously held a Christina Miller Research Fellowship at the School of Chemistry, University of Edinburgh.
 Her research combines ab initio electronic structure methods and semi-empirical models to calculate and rationalise the structure-property-charge relationship of organic molecules and understand photon and electron driven chemical physics.

 Her expertise ranges from frequency-, time- and angle-photoelectron imaging of anions, to developing theoretical/computational protocols to interpret experimental signatures of molecular anions, to modelling the aromaticity of charged heterocycles.
 Her work combining theory and experiment has significantly advanced understanding of the excited (metastable) states of molecular anions.
 She developed and benchmarked protocols to extract structural information from the photoelectron angular distributions of anions.